 To redefine sections in a multi-section foundation pattern

-When you click on the Sections tab, the current sections are defined by a blue line surrounding the patches of a section.
+When you click on the Sections tab, the current sections are defined by color for each different section.

 - Click the Start Over button.
-All blue lines will disappear.
+All color will disappear.

 - Click directly on the patches that you want to be in a section.
 The patches will fill with gray when you click on them.

 - When all patches for a section are gray, click the Group button.
-A blue line will surround the section.
+A random color will fill all the patches in the section.
 If at any time you make a mistake, click the Start Over button to begin creating all the sections again.

 - Continue to create sections until all patches are included.
 Then go to the Numbering tab to check the numbering order.
 Each section will have a different letter associated with it.